Men fold. Women crumble.

 While the difference appears subtle, it produces significant effects.

-When you predict what number will turn up if I roll a pair of dice, the odds…
+When you guess what number will appear when I roll a single die, the odds are…

 Are you creative?
 If you believe you are, how did that belief develop?